MasoudFallahpour/ReleaseTracker/README.md

 ![Build status](https://github.com/masoodfallahpoor/ReleaseTracker/actions/workflows/build.yml/badge.svg?branch=dev)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/masoodfallahpoor/ReleaseTracker?label=Latest%20version)

-Release Tracker is an Android app that shows the latest version of Github-hosted libraries, tools, frameworks, or whatever!
+Release Tracker is an Android app that shows and tracks the latest version of Github-hosted libraries, tools, frameworks, or whatever.

-By default it's pre-populated with a list of some popular Android libraries, and you can add your own libraries too.
+By default it's pre-populated with a list of some popular Android libraries.
+Of course you can add your favorite libraries too!

 # Screenshots